Enteee/duckpond.ch/_drafts/tofu-for-containers.md

 Again, what we are trying to do is:

 1. TLS handshake with the server (or a proxy) and download all certificates.
-2. Install the certificates as trusted.
+2. Install the certificates.

 The first step is easy, [`openssl s_client`](https://www.openssl.org/docs/man1.0.2/man1/openssl-s_client.html) does most of the heavy TLS lifting for us.
 I am not a massive fan `openssl` installed in containers.
-But since most applications build on top of openssl, this is probably the right approch.
+But this is probably the right approach since most applications build on top of that library anyways.
 Using openssl we implement `tls-tofu.sh`:

 ```sh
 #!/usr/bin/env sh